varun-go/varun-go.github.io/_projects/neural-network-potential/02-buildingAnANIPotential.md

 atomic_neural_nets.apply(init_params)
 ```
 The order of the atomic neural networks should match the order of the species in the system.
-The architecture of the atomic neural networks can be optimized using hyperparameter tuning, but the default ANI architecture is a good starting point.
+The architecture of the atomic neural networks can be optimized, but the default ANI architecture is a good starting point.

 Now, we can combine the AEVComputer with the atomic neural networks to create the neural network model.
 The model will take as input the atomic positions and species and output the total energy of the system.